-- 3.7.
-Employees may exchange work days with other employees in the same classification provided: - 1. both employees are agreeable to the exchange; and - 2. neither employee work more than forty hours during the work week involved; and - 3. the exchange receives management authorization. - 3.8.
-When, at the request of the supervisor in charge, an employee reports for prearranged work: - 1.
-On work days outside of his/her regular work hours he/she shall be paid overtime compensation for actual work time in connection therewith, provided however, that if any such employee continues to work into or beyond his/her regular work hours he/she shall be paid overtime compensation only for actual work time up to his/her regular work hours. - 2.
+- 3.7 Employees may exchange work days with other employees in the same classification provided: - 1. both employees are agreeable to the exchange; and - 2. neither employee work more than forty hours during the work week involved; and - 3. the exchange receives management authorization. - 3.8 When, at the request of the supervisor in charge, an employee reports for prearranged work: - On work days outside of his/her regular work hours he/she shall be paid overtime compensation for actual work time in connection therewith, provided however, that if any such employee continues to work into or beyond his/her regular work hours he/she shall be paid overtime compensation only for actual work time up to his/her regular work hours. - 2.
 On non-work days or on holidays he/she shall be paid overtime compensation for actual work time in connection therewith.
-For the purpose of this section prearranged notice has been given by the end of his/her preceding work period on a work day. - 3.9.
-Subject to the following limitations, any employee eligible for overtime pay may choose to accept compensatory time off (CTO) in lieu of cash compensation for earned overtime.
-CTO will be granted at the applicable overtime rate for each hour of overtime earned. - 3.10.
-The maximum accumulation of CTO at any time shall be limited to 240 straight time hours, but will be reduced to 120 hours and paid at the current regular rate of pay in the first full pay period in January of each year.
+For the purpose of this section prearranged notice has been given by the end of his/her preceding work period on a work day. - 3.9 Subject to the following limitations, any employee eligible for overtime pay may choose to accept compensatory time off (CTO) in lieu of cash compensation for earned overtime.
+CTO will be granted at the applicable overtime rate for each hour of overtime earned. - 3.10 The maximum accumulation of CTO at any time shall be limited to 240 straight time hours, but will be reduced to 120 hours and paid at the current regular rate of pay in the first full pay period in January of each year.
 The employee may request to reduce his/her accumulation to an amount below the mandatory reduction to 120 hours.
-In addition, an employee may request pay off of any portion of his/her compensation on the first of April, July and October. - 3.11.
-An employee shall decide whether earned overtime will be recorded as overtime, CTO, or an equivalent combination prior to submission of their next time card.
-Such decision shall be irrevocable subsequent to the submission of the time card. - 3.12.
-An employee's request to use accumulated CTO shall be granted at the sole discretion of the department supervisor with due consideration to both the wishes of the employee and the efficient conduct of City business.
+In addition, an employee may request pay off of any portion of his/her compensation on the first of April, July and October.
+Employees may contribute a lump sum amount into their Deferred Compensation plan in the same pay period in which they cash out their CTO, equivalent to or less than the full CTO amount, subject to IRS contribution limits. - 3.11 An employee shall decide whether earned overtime will be recorded as overtime, CTO, or an equivalent combination, prior to submission of their next time card (electronic or paper).
+Such decision shall be irrevocable subsequent to the submission of the time card. - 3.12 An employee's request to use accumulated CTO shall be granted at the sole discretion of the department supervisor with due consideration to both the wishes of the employee and the efficient conduct of City business.
 Two working days' notice is required.
 However, if the supervisor feels the workload is such that shorter notice is acceptable, he/she may grant CTO accordingly.